MSrvComm/Experiments/README.md

 - We assume that the experiments will be running on a Kubernetes cluster able to run 50-60 pods with 2 containers each.
 Further details on configuration can be found in the deployement yaml files.
 In our experiments, we used 4 Cloudlab servers, each with four 10 core sockets and 196 GB of RAM.

-- The experiments are being run from an Ubuntu machine
+- The experiments are being run from an Ubuntu machine.

-- Python3 is installed on the system
+- Python3.9 and the bash shell is available on the system.

+- We use matplotlib, numpy and pandas to generate our results.

 ### Define Image Names as Environment Variables